Brahma8184/EDA-task2/README.md

-Exploratory Data Analysis (EDA) Netflix dataset
+Netflix data analysis:

- Netflix EDA Summary
+Netflix Dataset – Simple Summary

-1.Summary Statistics
-- Used `.describe()` to get count, unique values, most frequent values, etc.
+1. Basic Info:
+   - We looked at the data and saw that it includes movies and TV shows on Netflix.
+   - Each row is one title (like a movie or a series).

+2. Statistics:
+   - We checked how many movies and shows there are.
+   - Most of the content is Movies.
-- Found that most content is **Movies**, and each title is unique.
+   - Every title name is different (unique).

- 2. Histograms & Boxplots
-- Plotted histograms to see the distribution of numeric data (like `release_year`).
+3. Charts:
+   - Histograms showed how values are spread (like years).
-- Boxplots helped identify **outliers** or skewed values in numeric columns.
+   - Boxplots helped us find unusual values (outliers).
-3. Correlation Matrix
-- Heatmap showed **low correlation** between numeric features (like `release_year` and `show_id`), which is expected since most data is **categorical**.

- 4. **Trends & Patterns
+4. Relationships:
-- Most content is Movies (around 70%).
+   - We checked if the numbers are related (like one going up with another).
+   - No strong connection found — most of the data is text, not numbers.

+5. Trends We Found:
-- Number of titles released spiked in recent years (especially 2018–2020).
+   - Most titles were released in the last few years (2018–2020).
-- Countries like **USA**, **India**, and **UK** contribute the most content.
+   - The USA, India, and the UK make the most content.

-5. Basic Inferences
-- Netflix content is mostly recent.
-- There are some duplicate descriptions and missing values in `country`, `cast`, etc.
-- Boxplots reveal that some numeric values may need further cleaning or categorization.
+   - TV Shows are fewer than Movies.

+6. Missing Info:
+   - Some data is missing (like country or cast).
+   - A few descriptions are repeated.